 I’m reminded of a post I wrote about a Microsoft patent a few years back that seems to look for similar bursts in search activity for topics, which I titled How Burstiness Of Search Queries Could Increase Page Rankings

-In addition to mentions on blogs and in social media, Google might also look for a number of mentions of the same topic on news pages, which can indicate “a query of recent interest.”
+In addition to mentions on blogs and social media, Google might also look for several mentions of the same topic on news pages, which can indicate “a query of recent interest.”

 To use an example, if people started searching Googe news search for “New Google Freshness patent” as opposed to in Google Web Search, at a high ratio, that might indicate that people are looking for fresher results on that topic.